 Home » Geography » Indus Water Treaty

-• India has escalated its demands for the renegotiation of the Indus Waters Treaty (IWT), originally signed in 1960, by issuing its fourth notice to Pakistan since January 2023.
+• India has escalated its demands to renegotiate the Indus Waters Treaty (IWT), originally signed in 1960, by issuing its fourth notice to Pakistan in January 2023.

-• This latest move involves halting all meetings of the Permanent Indus Commission (PIC) until Pakistan agrees to engage in discussions.
+• This latest move involves halting all Permanent Indus Commission (PIC) meetings until Pakistan agrees to engage in discussions.

 Historical Context of the Indus Waters Treaty